Robust Bayesian FDR Control using Bayes Factors, with Applications to Multi-tissue eQTL Discovery: Notation and Setup

-Throughout this paper, we consider the multiple testing problem under the following hierarchical mixture model setting, which is generally assumed in both Bayesian and frequentist frameworks \citep{Efron2001,Storey2003,Newton2004,Genovese2004, Mueller2006}.
+Throughout this paper, we consider multiple testing problems under a general hierarchical mixture model setting, which is generally assumed in both Bayesian and frequentist frameworks \citep{Efron2001,Storey2003,Newton2004,Genovese2004, Mueller2006}.
 Consider a set of $m$ hypotheses for simultaneous testing.
-Let $Y_i$ denote the data collected for the $i$-th test, and let the complete collection of the observed data from all $m$ tests be denoted by $\Yv := \{ Y_1,\dots, Y_m\}$.
-Suppose that each $Y_i$ is generated from either a null model or some alternative model, namely,
+Let $\Yv_i$ denote the data collected for the $i$-th test, and let the complete collection of the observed data from all $m$ tests be denoted by $\Yva := \{ \Yv_1,\dots, \Yv_m\}$.
+Suppose that each $\Yv_i$ is generated from either a null model or some alternative model, namely,

 where $Z_i$ is a latent indicator that denotes the true generating distribution.
 Note that we do not require all the hypotheses to share the same null or alternative models.
-The vector of the latent indicators, $\Zv := \{Z_1, \dots, Z_m\}$, is of primary interest for inference, and the commonality of all the tests lies on the assumption
+The vector of the latent indicators, $\Zv := (Z_1, \dots, Z_m)$, is of primary interest for inference, and the commonality of all the tests lies on the assumption

-where the parameter $\pi_0$ is typically unknown.
-Finally, conditional on $\pi_0$, we assume that the data between tests are mutually independent (we will discuss relaxing this independence assumption later in section \ref{corr.sec}).
-As an important consequence of this assumption, it can be shown that